ptrckgrlnd/COVID-PWD-and-Individualism/README.md

 # COVID-PWD-and-Individualism
-Source data for 'Lived population density, individualism and the spread of COVID-19'
+Source data for 'The COVID-19 pandemic as experienced by the individual'